Pansori: Pansori repertoire

 Contemporary performances of the madang differ greatly from the original works.
 Rather than performing an entire madang, which can take up to 10 hours, musicians may only perform certain sections, highlighting the most popular parts of a madang.

+Transmission

+Pansori training has historically been conducted through one-on-one apprenticeships with pansori masters.
+Apprentices first learn to perform in the style of their teacher before developing their own personal style and technique.
+Significant time and care is taken to memorize and internalize the repertoire.